-Of course, training doesn’t stop here and there are regular check ins with their mentors and skill updates.
-Furthermore, at the end of the initial induction process there is a chance for the new Saffronite to present on their experiences and highlights, as well as offering personal feedback on the induction itself.
+Of course, training doesn’t stop here and there are regular check-ins with their mentors and skill updates.
+Furthermore, at the end of the initial induction process, there is a chance for the new Saffronite to present their experiences and highlights, as well as offering personal feedback on the induction itself.
 This feedback loop offers us a chance to continually refine and adjust the induction process to make it as effective as possible.

 Given that we’ve recently recruited two new Saffronites just after lockdown started, we thought we’d catch up with them about their experiences joining the crew.
 We spoke to Emily Dunne, our new resourcing manager, and Lauren Savill the newbie Instructional Designer and Project Lead.